bibliadelpueblo/BibliaLibre/Bibles/SpanishEnglish.blm-web/09-1 Samuel.md

 ^57^ Cuando David regresó de la matanza del filisteo, Abner lo tomó y lo llevó ante Saúl con la cabeza del filisteo en la mano. ^58^ Saúl le dijo: “¿De quién eres hijo, joven?”
 David respondió: “Soy hijo de tu siervo Jesé, el de Belén”.

 \switchcolumn
+\nopandoc{\begin{otherlanguage}{english}}

 # 17
 ^1^ Now the Philistines gathered together their armies to battle; and they were gathered together at Socoh, which belongs to Judah, and encamped between Socoh and Azekah in Ephesdammim. ^2^ Saul and the men of Israel were gathered together, and encamped in the valley of Elah, and set the battle in array against the Philistines. ^3^ The Philistines stood on the mountain on the one side, and Israel stood on the mountain on the other side: and there was a valley between them. ^4^ A champion out of the camp of the Philistines named Goliath of Gath, whose height was six cubits and a span^a^ went out. ^5^ He had a helmet of bronze on his head, and he wore a coat of mail; and the weight of the coat was five thousand shekels^b^ of bronze. ^6^ He had bronze shin armor on his legs and a bronze javelin between his shoulders. ^7^ The staff of his spear was like a weaver’s beam; and his spear’s head weighed six hundred shekels of iron.^c^ His shield bearer went before him. ^8^ He stood and cried to the armies of Israel, and said to them, “Why have you come out to set your battle in array?
 Am I not a Philistine, and you servants to Saul?
 Choose a man for yourselves, and let him come down to me. ^9^ If he is able to fight with me and kill me, then will we be your servants; but if I prevail against him and kill him, then you will be our servants and serve us.” ^10^ The Philistine said, “I defy the armies of Israel today!
 Give me a man, that we may fight together!”
 ^a^[**17:4** A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimeters.
-A span is the length from the tip of a man’s thumb to the tip of his little finger when his hand is stretched out (about half a cubit, or 9 inches, or 22.
-8 cm.)
-Therefore, Goliath was about 9 feet and 9 inches or 2.
-97 meters tall.] ^b^[**17:5** A shekel is about 10 grams or about 0.
-35 ounces, so 5000 shekels is about 50 kilograms or 110 pounds.] ^c^[**17:7** A shekel is about 10 grams or about 0.
-35 ounces, so 600 shekels is about 6 kilograms or about 13 pounds.]
+A span is the length from the tip of a man’s thumb to the tip of his little finger when his hand is stretched out (about half a cubit, or 9 inches, or 22.8 cm.)
+Therefore, Goliath was about 9 feet and 9 inches or 2.97 meters tall.] ^b^[**17:5** A shekel is about 10 grams or about 0.35 ounces, so 5000 shekels is about 50 kilograms or 110 pounds.] ^c^[**17:7** A shekel is about 10 grams or about 0.35 ounces, so 600 shekels is about 6 kilograms or about 13 pounds.]

 ^11^ When Saul and all Israel heard those words of the Philistine, they were dismayed and greatly afraid. ^12^ Now David was the son of that Ephrathite of Bethlehem Judah, whose name was Jesse; and he had eight sons.
 The man was an elderly old man in the days of Saul. ^13^ The three oldest sons of Jesse had gone after Saul to the battle; and the names of his three sons who went to the battle were Eliab the firstborn, and next to him Abinadab, and the third Shammah. ^14^ David was the youngest; and the three oldest followed Saul. ^15^ Now David went back and forth from Saul to feed his father’s sheep at Bethlehem.